Wednesday of Week 34 of Ordinary Time – First Reading

 Our God is much more a God of love, who did not spare his only Son that we might be saved rather than condemned.
 God did with his Son what Abraham was ready to do, but did not have to.
 But still there are those who turn their backs on that love.
 What can God do except let them go and have their will?

-In his vision John sees a lake like glass suffused with fire.
+In his vision John sees a “sea of glass mixed with fire”.
 It is thought that this is a heavenly counterpart to a basin in the Jerusalem temple which was known as the “Sea”.
 Other symbols of the Temple which appear in Revelation are: the lamps, the altar, the altar of incense, and the Ark of the Covenant.
-It represents the new heavenly Temple, where the elect gather and sing their praises to God.
+The “sea of glass” represents the new heavenly Temple, where the elect gather and sing their praises to God.

-The elect are those who have struggled victoriously against the Beast, his statue and “the number which is his name”.
-This seems to refer to those especially who died as martyrs, rather than worship the image of the emperor as a god (One wonders whether the Romans really believed the divine attributes of their emperors, most of whom had glaring human weaknesses, and enforced bowing to the emperor’s image mainly as a test of loyalty to the regime.
+The elect are those who have struggled victoriously against the Beast, his statue “and the number of its name “.
+This seems to refer to those especially who died as martyrs, rather than worship the image of the emperor as a god.
+(One wonders whether the Romans really believed the divine attributes of their emperors, most of whom had glaring human weaknesses, and enforced bowing to the emperor’s image mainly as a test of loyalty to the regime.
 In any case, committed Christians were not prepared to compromise the absolute Lordship of Jesus Christ.
 They would not give to Caesar what belonged to God).

-Here the elect also sing the song of the Lamb, who has triumphed over the forces of evil in bringing deliverance to all his followers.
-It is a hymn to the Lord God Almighty, the King of nations, who alone is holy and to whom all peoples eventually will come in adoration because of his “many acts of justice”.
+Here the elect also sing “the song of the Lamb”, who has triumphed over the forces of evil in bringing deliverance to all his followers.
+It is a hymn to “the Lord God the Almighty…the King of the nations”, who alone is holy and to whom all peoples eventually will come in adoration because his “judgments have been revealed”.

 Comments Off on Wednesday of Week 34 of Ordinary Time – First Reading